hemantmudgal/CSharpBasicToAdvanceLevel/AdvanceTopics/EventsAndDelegates/EventAndDelegate.md

 - 1.Define a delegate.

-     Defining delegate in the publisher class.
+     Defining delegate in the publisher class.<br>

         public delegate void VideoEncodeEventHandler(object source, EventArgs arg);

-- 2.Define an event based on that delegate. public event VideoEncodeEventHandler VideoEncoded;
+- 2.Define an event based on that delegate.<br>

+        public event VideoEncodeEventHandler VideoEncoded;

-- 3.Raise an event.
+- 3.Raise an event.<br>

         protected virtual void OnVideoEncoded(){
                 if(VideoEncoded != null)
                 VideoEncoded(this, EventArgs.Empty);